lakchchayam/Google-Employers-data/README.md

 The data for this model is fairly simplified as it has very few missing pieces.
 The raw data consists of a training dataset with the features listed above and their corresponding salaries.
 Twenty percent of this training dataset was split into a test dataset with corresponding salaries so accuracy and error of the model can be determined.

-There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data.
+There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data